- What information do we collect?

 IRATA International (ICO registration Z9527276) (herein known as “IRATA”) takes your privacy seriously.
 This Privacy Notice is intended to set out your rights and answer any queries you may have about your personal data.
 If you require more information, please contact us at firstname.lastname@example.org.

-Our personal data handling policy and procedures have been developed in line with the requirements of the General Data Protection Regulation (in force from 25 May 2018) and applicable laws of the United Kingdom.
+Our personal data handling policy and procedures have been developed in line with the requirements of the UK General Data Protection Regulation (UK GDPR) and applicable laws of the United Kingdom.
 Where you use services provided by IRATA, the controller of your personal data will be IRATA.

 2. WHAT INFORMATION DO WE COLLECT?